 The courses are grouped by health topics.
 Course 1, with a focus on the basics of diagnosis and consultation, lays the groundwork for any of the subsequent courses.
 Courses are taught online through a video platform.

-Course 1 - Advanced Diagnostics, Sleep and Digestion/Elimination
+Course 1 - Advanced Herbal Diagnostics for Elimination, Digestion and Sleep.

 Diagnostics: Observe the patient, reading the body’s language, interpreting the tongue, eyes and the other signs through which the body expresses possible health concerns.

 Read and interpret the health assessment form for a precise diagnosis.

 Consultation: How to structure a consultation – The 4-step process